Two dead, one wounded in shooting at Kentucky college

 Police described the dead in Hazard as a man in his 50s and a woman in her 20s to early 30s.
 A female in her teens was injured and taken to the University of Kentucky hospital in Lexington.
 The identities of the victims and those taken into custody were not being released, police said.

-The college president, Steve Griner, told reporters that activities and classes for the school's 4,700 students were being canceled on Wednesday because of the investigation.
+The college president, Steve Griner, told reporters that activities and classes for the school's 4,700 students were being cancelled on Wednesday because of the investigation.

 The campus was placed under a security lockdown after the shooting, which was lifted later.
 Police searched campus buildings to ensure everyone was safe.